cquiroz/scala-java-locales/README.md

 Starting on Java 8, [CLDR](https://docs.oracle.com/javase/8/docs/technotes/guides/intl/enhancements.8.html#cldr) is also used by the JVM, for comparisons the java flag `-Djava.locale.providers=CLDR` should be set.

-**Note:** Java 8 ships with an older CLDR version, specifically version 21. `scalajs-locales` uses the latest available version, hence there are some differences between the results and there are new available locales in `scalajs-locales`.
+**Note:** Java 8 ships with an older CLDR version, specifically version 21. `scala-java-locales` uses the latest available version, hence there are some differences between the results and there are new available locales in `scala-java-locales`.

 ## Disclaimer